K4UNG/hive-products-demo/README.md

 For user authentication, I chose the easy approach by storing the token in `localStorage`.
 Same for the cart items but the items are lost when the user switch accounts since the products in different accounts might differ according to the API.

+## **Edge Case**

+Since the I couldn't fetch the individual product data, I had to pass the state through `NavLink` of `react-router-dom` which means the state is lost when the user refresh on the product detail page.

 ## **Design**

 ![](public/images/design.png)